Miva supports Full Page Caching using Redis, an in-memory data store that helps storefront pages load faster.

 Runtime JSON Cache Key Format

-Where function_name is the lowercase name of the function in question.
+Where function_name is the lowercase name of the function being called.

 Hit/Miss Counters